In July 2020, this guidance was reviewed and updated throughout to reflect the introduction of 'Families Together Meeting' terminology in Blackpool.

 - Any new actions required meeting the needs of the child/young person.
 What are the actions and who will complete them?

-The Family Group Conference service will cease their involvement with families when the following has take place:
+The Families Together Team will cease their involvement with families when the following has taken place:

-- The Family Group Conference Review has been completed and tasks agreed acted upon;
+- The Families Together Meeting Review has been completed and tasks agreed acted upon;

-- The Family Group Conference has been completed and no review is to take place;
+- The Families Together Meeting has been completed and no review is to take place;

-- The family withdrew from the Family Group Conference process;
+- The family withdrew from the Families Together Meeting process;

-- Inappropriate to proceed due to safety reasons.
+- It is inappropriate to proceed due to safety reasons.

-The Family Group Conference Coordinator will complete the following tasks prior to closing a case:
+The Families Together Coordinator will complete the following tasks prior to closing a case:

 - If appropriate meet with the family and child/young person and explain the reasons for ceasing their involvement;

-- Complete a Family Group Conference closure summary at the review meeting;
+- Complete a Family Together Team closure summary at the review meeting;

 - Send written notification of the closure to the family members, child/young person, Social Worker/referrer and if different the current Social Worker and other professionals in attendance at the review.